-Since the heavy quark symmetry breaking effects are larger for charmed systems than for bottom systems, we use the masses of $\Xi_b^*$ and $B^*$ in the former relation.
-In getting the latter relation, we have employed Eq. \eqref{vec eq 1} so that no $u$ or $d$ quark is involved.
-Actually, if the heavy meson is heavy enough, the difference between $u$, $d$, and $s$ cases can be neglected.
-Because the mass of $\Omega_b^*$ has not been measured yet, we choose to use the masses of $\Omega_c^*$ and $D_s^*$.
-With $\Xi_{cc}^*=3685$ MeV and $\Omega_{cc}^*=3776$ MeV estimated around Eq. \eqref{vec eq 5}, one gets $T_{cc\bar{n}\bar{s}}^{J=2}=4313$ MeV and $T_{cc\bar{s}\bar{s}}^{J=2}=4430$ MeV.
-They will be treated as reference scales to determine the masses of other double-charm strange tetraquarks.
+As the heavy quark symmetry breaking effects are larger for charmed systems than for bottom systems, we use the masses of $\Xi_b^*$ and $\bar{B}^{*}$ in the former relation.
+To obtain the latter relation, we employ Eq. \eqref{vec eq 1} so that no $u$ or $d$ quark is involved.
+Actually, if the heavy meson is sufficiently heavy, the difference between $u$, $d$, and $s$ cases can be neglected.
+Because the mass of $\Omega_b^*$ has not yet been measured, we opt to use the masses of $\Omega_c^*$ and $D_s^*$.
+With $\Xi_{cc}^*=3685$ MeV and $\Omega_{cc}^*=3776$ MeV, estimated using Eq. \eqref{vec eq 5}, we obtain $T_{cc\bar{n}\bar{s}}^{J=2}=4313$ MeV and $T_{cc\bar{s}\bar{s}}^{J=2}=4430$ MeV.
+These will be treated as reference scales to determine the masses of other double-charm strange tetraquarks.

-Before proceeding further, we take a look at the masses of $T_{cc\bar{n}\bar{n}}^{J=2}$, $T_{cc\bar{n}\bar{s}}^{J=2}$, and $T_{cc\bar{s}\bar{s}}^{J=2}$ in different approaches.
-The present estimation gives 177 MeV, 193 MeV, and 205 MeV for the mass distances measured from the $D^*D^*$, $D^*D_s^*$, and $D_s^*D_s^*$ thresholds, respectively, which are gradually increasing numbers.
+Before proceeding further, we investigate the masses of $T_{cc\bar{n}\bar{n}}^{J=2}$, $T_{cc\bar{n}\bar{s}}^{J=2}$, and $T_{cc\bar{s}\bar{s}}^{J=2}$ in different approaches.
+The current estimation yields 177 MeV, 193 MeV, and 205 MeV for the mass distances measured from the $D^*D^*$, $D^*D_s^*$, and $D_s^*D_s^*$ thresholds, respectively, which are gradually increasing numbers.
 Those in Ref. \cite{Luo:2017eub} are gradually decreasing numbers, 23 MeV, 8 MeV, and $-6$ MeV.
-Therefore, no stable $J=2$ tetraquarks are obtained in the present study while the states in Ref. \cite{Luo:2017eub} are around their fall-apart thresholds.
+Therefore, no stable $J=2$ tetraquarks are obtained in this study, whereas the states in Ref. \cite{Luo:2017eub} are around their fall-apart thresholds.
 This feature is an apparent difference between the HDAS approach and the threshold approach.